JackCampbell/Arduino-DBC2C/README.md

 - CMake (version 3.10 or higher recommended)
 - A compatible C++ compiler (e.g., GCC, Clang, MSVC)
-- wxWidgets library installed on your system
+- wxWidgets 3.2 and above library is installed on your system.
-- Arduino Feather M4 board for deployment
+- Arduino Feather M4 board and Arduino compiler for distribution.

 Supported platforms